EgleGriciute/manual-testing/academyBugs/README.md

 Exploratory testing involves freely interacting with the application to uncover defects without predefined test cases, using the tester’s knowledge and creativity.

+## How to read this project
+Select 'View raw' or click on a 'Download raw file' button.

 ## Objectives

 - Discover and document bugs and usability issues on the AcademyBugs platform.